-We provide educational workshops to all clients.
+We provide complimentary educational workshops periodically to clients.
 These workshops will cover topics such as social security, IRA accounts, Required Minimum Distributions, and other topics to cover benefits and any regulatory changes.
 We will also discuss estate planning and explain the different options.
 If needed, we will also refer clients to an attorney.